samueltwallace/rpgs/commonmark_games/dft.md

 -----

-This is background list and setting toolbox for a dark fantasy setting.
+This is background set and setting toolbox for a dark fantasy setting.
 Inspired by the desolate spectrum from RuneScape's Morytania to the paintings of Zdzisław Beksiński, these random tables should help you build a setting of any level of structure or detail.

 Other media that may be inspirational:

  - *SKORNE* by Samuel James
  - *Mörk Borg* by Pelle Nilsson
+ - *Ámr*, an album by Ihsahn

 # Characters